slay419/Slackr/reflection.md

 date forward, many of us expected to finish a lot earlier than our due date.
-However, our unfamiliarity with python and pytest, as well as a project on this size with a brand new approach, corroborated with time wasted and spent finding solutions and answers to unforseen questions.
+However, our unfamiliarity with python and pytest, as well as a project on this size with a brand new approach, corroborated with time wasted and spent finding solutions and answers to unforeseen questions.

 ### Improvements
-Overall, in order to tackle the next iteration, **we unitedly concur to retain our focus on organisation** as the most effective solution to unforseen challenges.
+Overall, in order to tackle the next iteration, **we unitedly concur to retain our focus on organisation** as the most effective solution to unforeseen challenges.
 From iteration 1, we comprehend the importance of underestimation, and its catastrophic effects on time management and expectation.
 As such, with our focus on organisation, we plan to familiarise ourselves with the functions that we need to produce.
-By organising and using a top-down approach, we can split the functions down to understandable pieces, thus revealing any possible problems and appoint the reccomended ammount of time to solve.
+By organising and using a top-down approach, we can split the functions down to understandable pieces, thus revealing any possible problems and appoint the recommended amount of time to solve.